-It is not easy for me to come to grips with the fact that this world creates people like Adolf Hitler, Jeffrey Dahmer, and James Holmes, who commit horrible atrocities.
-However, the world does create such people and they are indeed part of our reality, one that ranges from the most sublime expansive spiritual experiences to senseless random unfair cruelty like this tragedy in Colorado.
-I do astrology because it’s what I do, but I remain agnostic about my beliefs with regards to a great many things, so events like this repulse me, make me cry, and lead me to pray for the victims and their families and for protection for myself and my loved ones against such idiotic displays of cruelty.
+It is not easy for me to come to grips with the fact that this world creates people like Adolf Hitler, Jeffrey Dahmer, and James Holmes.
+Those who go on to commit horrible atrocities.
+However, the world does create such people and they are indeed part of our reality.
+Our reality ranges from the most sublime expansive spiritual experiences to senseless random unfair cruelty, like this tragedy in Colorado.
+If these astrological signs reflect reality, then they should reflect such a horrifically significant experience.
+Events like this repulse me, make me cry, and lead me to pray for the victims and their families.
+I offer my condolences to all involved and hope my loved ones are never faced with such idiotic displays of cruelty.

 About a week ago, the birth certificate of the Colorado movie theater shooter, James Holmes, was unearthed and his birth time uncovered.
-In ancient astrology a valid birth time is essential to character analysis as it sets the rising degree which determines which topics are assigned to which signs, in what is called the houses of the chart.
-Now that we have a birth time for James Holmes, I would like to make a couple brief notes about the chart which reiterate some of the important points I’ve raised in past posts about critical factors for character analysis, issues with the use of essential dignity in the community, and the use of advancement in assessing planetary prominence.
+In ancient astrology a valid birth time is essential to character analysis as it sets the rising degree which determines which topics are assigned to which signs (i.e. the houses of the chart).
+Now that we have a birth time for James Holmes, I would like to make a couple brief notes about the chart which reiterate some of the important points I’ve raised in past.
+I have previously explored the factors for character analysis and issues with the use of essential dignity.
+I’m also an advocate of the use of advancement in assessing planetary prominence.
 This will not be an in depth look at the events and will largely be devoid of timing techniques.
 I may delve into such topics at some future point.

 James Eagan Holmes was born on December 13th, 1987 at 9:04pm in La Jolla, California (source).
 His basic chart is shown below.

-Some of the most important factors in character analysis include the Ascendant and 1st house, its lord, the Moon and her separations and applications, the Sun, Mercury, and general planetary strength and weakness.
+I’ll discuss the indications from some of the most important factors in character analysis.
+These factors include the Ascendant and 1st house, its lord, the Moon and her separations and applications, the Sun, Mercury, and general planetary strength.

 The Separations and applications of the Moon are also interesting in the chart.
-The Moon separates from a square with Saturn, but applies to nothing, being void (i.e. the Moon completes no application within the next 13 degrees of travel, or about a day, thus is not “connecting” with any planets, “connection” being the terminology for a degree-based aspect).
-So it is as if we have a Moon fresh off connecting with a rather cruel Saturn from a rather tense square aspect and then just going off aimless, suggesting a personal impulse from cruelty toward randomness, with Saturn (bound lord and last planet connected with) setting the tone.
+The Moon separates from a square with Saturn, but applies to nothing, being void.
+Traditionally, the Moon is considered void when it completes no application within the next 13 degrees of travel, or about a day.
+In such as circumstance, it is not “connecting” with any planets as “connection” is the terminology for a degree-based aspect.
+So it is as if we have a Moon fresh off connecting with a rather cruel Saturn from a rather tense square aspect proceeding to go aimless.
+The personal impulse is from cruelty toward randomness, with Saturn (bound lord and last planet connected with) setting the tone.

-In the last two posts, which were part of my beginner series, I looked at the importance of advancement in assessing planetary prominence.
-James Holmes will be particularly well known for his brutally violent criminal actions.
-In his chart we find Mars as strong as can be, actually conjunct an angle, the IC at the bottom of the chart.
-While I haven’t gotten into the “stakes” of the chart yet, it is also important to mention that Mars is in a “stake“, the 4th house, which also makes it more prominent.
-The next most advancing planets are the assembly of Mercury, the Sun, and Saturn.
-However, note that the only two planets that are retreating in the chart are both benefics, Jupiter and Venus, which are additionally cadent (i.e. the 12th, 6th, 9th, and 3rd are also weaker houses).
+In the series of lessons, I looked at the importance of advancement in assessing planetary prominence.
+James Holmes will be known for his brutally violent criminal actions.
+In his chart, we find Mars extremely prominent.
+It is conjoined to an angle, the IC, the bottom of the chart.
+Mars is also in a “stake“, the 4th house.
+The next most advancing planets are the assembled Mercury, the Sun, and Saturn.
+Therefore, the malefics (Mars and Saturn) are advancing.
+By contrast, the benefics, Jupiter and Venus, are retreating.
+Additionally, the benefics are cadent (the 12th, 6th, 9th, and 3rd are weaker houses).
 Thus, while the events in the life see the volume turned way up on Mars, they see the volume turned down on the benefics.
 Competitiveness, aggression, and violence get “featured” in the life.

-It’s probably a good time to revisit the issue of essential dignity and its misuse and general overuse in the astrological community.
-As with my polemic on this issue in which I discussed Jeffrey Dahmer’s many highly “dignified” planets, including Dahmer’s very dignified Mars in Aries, the chart of Holmes also warns against using dignity in any sense in which it makes a planet act more benefically or more “dignified” in its expression.
-Mars is in Scorpio, both in domicile and with first triplicity (a solid +8 in late traditional dignity pointing systems), yet the display of violence that this person brought into being was anything but dignified.
-What we see instead is a Mars that is quite prototypically Mars, as in violent, and in the bound of Mercury adds a sense of cleverness, irony, and weirdness.
-A Mars more Mars-y, but definitely not a “better” Mars in a beneficence or honor sense.
+I have strongly spoken out against the misuse and overuse of essential dignity which is common in traditional astrology.
+For example, see my polemic about Jeffrey Dahmer’s many highly “dignified” planets, including Dahmer’s very dignified Mars in Aries.
+The chart of Holmes also warns against using dignity in any sense in which it is interpreted as making the planet more benefical or “dignified” in its indications.
+Mars is in Scorpio, its domicile and triplicity which is a solid +8 in late traditional dignity pointing systems.
+However, the display of violence that this person brought into being was anything but dignified.
+What we see instead is a Mars that is prototypically Martial, as in violent.
+Its bound ruler, Mercury, adds a sense of cleverness, irony, and weirdness.
+This is a Mars that is more Mars-y, but definitely not a “better” Mars in the sense of being beneficial or honorable.

 Even in terms of strength, we must be careful not to attach a lot of importance to sign-based dignity.
 It is worth noting for instance that Michael Phelps has Mars in Cancer, the sign of its fall.
-Mars being a planet of brawn, competitiveness, and atheticism, we’d be mistaken to say that these things are weak with Michael Phelps because Mars is in fall.
-On the other hand, from an associative point of view, Mars in Cancer fits Phelps well, as it links those things with water, both by being in a water sign and the sign of the Moon, which rules over bodies of water and swift travel.
+Mars is a planet of brawn, competitiveness, and atheticism.
+Mars in fall is not indicating that these themes are weak in the life of Michael Phelps.
+On the other hand, from an associative point of view, Mars in Cancer fits Phelps well.
+Cancer is a water sign and is ruled by the Moon.
+Water obviously associates with swimming and the Moon rules over bodies of water as well as swift travel.

-It’s my hope that this short look at the chart of the mass murderer, James Holmes, will assist astrologers in more quickly picking out those chart factors that matter for character delineation and will encourage critical thought with respect to the status quo manner by which traditional astrologers today tend to evaluate planets by sign-based dignity.
+It’s my hope that this short look at the chart of a monster will assist astrologers in picking out chart factors relevant to character delineation.
+I hope I’ve also encouraged critical thought with respect to the status quo manner of dealing with essential dignity.